Skoda Superb Estate - Interior & comfort

 Ease of use is a real strong suit – you can scroll through and display most of the car's functions on a small screen between the dials in the instrument cluster, while the clear, easy-to-read touchscreen gives you access to the Superb's infotainment system.

 Skoda offers five trim levels with the Superb Estate.
-S kicks things off and includes 16-inch alloy wheels, an eight-inch touchscreen complete with Bluetooth connectivity, Android Auto, wireless Apple CarPlay and DAB digital radio; all-round electric windows, air-conditioning, cruise control and autonomous emergency braking.
+SE kicks things off and includes 16-inch alloy wheels, an eight-inch touchscreen complete with Bluetooth connectivity, Android Auto, wireless Apple CarPlay and DAB digital radio; all-round electric windows, air-conditioning, cruise control and autonomous emergency braking.
 You also get parking sensors, digital dials and adaptive cruise control.
 Then there’s the SE Technology model, which gets leather upholstery as standard, privacy glass, heated front seats, an upgraded Amundsen sat nav system, Wi-Fi, blind spot detection and the capability to choose between drive modes.

 The last three trim levels are a fair bit pricier, but leave you wanting for very little.
-SE L includes 18-inch alloys, bright Matrix LED headlights and scrolling indicators and a power-operated boot.
+SE L adds 18-inch alloys, bright Matrix LED headlights and scrolling indicators and a power-operated boot.
 The SportLine Plus model upgrades to a 9.2-inch ‘Columbus’ infotainment screen, but packs an assertive bodykit, 19-inch alloy wheels, Alcantara sports seats and a ‘sport chassis’ intended to sharpen the driving experience further, plus a drive select system.

 Many of the extras included on higher trim levels can be added to lesser Superb Estates, but even L&K trim allows you to spend more should you wish.
-Non-metallic solid paint is standard, while metallic shades cost an extra £660.
+A non-metallic solid blue paint colour is standard, while metallic shades cost an extra £660.
 Go for the exclusive velvet red metallic colour and you’ll have to pay £1,045.

-It’s probably wise to specify the reversing camera (£375) given the Superb Estate’s not-inconsiderable bulk.
-We also advise you spend £150 on a proper spare wheel or a space saver, as the standard can of sealant can leave you stranded in the event of a severe puncture.
+It’s probably wise to specify the reversing camera, given the Superb Estate’s not-inconsiderable bulk.
+We also advise you to add a proper spare wheel or a space saver, because the standard can of sealant can leave you stranded in the event of a severe puncture.

 The sat-nav portion of the system is easy to use and entering a destination is simple, while the route is calculated quickly.
 Directions are clear, especially in combination with the display in the instrument cluster.